-For a retreat from all the excitement, you can stay at the nearby Villas at Sunway Resort Hotel & Spa.
+You can stay at the nearby Villas at Sunway Resort Hotel & Spa for a retreat from all the excitement.

 KEDAH – RELAX IN MALAYSIA

-Langkawi is an archipelago made up of 99 islands on Malaysia’s west coast with jungle-clad hills, picturesque paddy fields and duty-free alcohol, cigarettes, chocolate, and kitchen wares.
+Langkawi is an archipelago made up of 99 islands on Malaysia’s west coast with jungle-clad hills, picturesque paddy fields, duty-free alcohol, cigarettes, chocolate, and kitchen wares.

-Surrounded by turquoise sea, with coral reefs, the shoreline is fringed by powder-fine sand, blonde beaches and swaying coconut trees.
+It is surrounded by turquoise sea, coral reefs, the shoreline fringed by powder-fine sand, blonde beaches, and swaying coconut trees.

-The island draws thousands of tourists to its spectacular resorts and is one of the best holiday destinations in Malaysia.
+The island draws thousands of tourists to its spectacular resorts and is one of Malaysia’s best holiday destinations.

-Idyllic and relaxing there is nothing much to do except to watch the sunrise and sunsets, snorkel swim, trek, hike and to enjoy summer holidays with plenty of seafood restaurants.
+Idyllic and relaxing, there is nothing much to do except to watch the sunrise and sunsets, snorkel swim, trek, hike, and enjoy summer holidays with plenty of seafood restaurants.

-The waters are so clean that snorkeling is possible off the beach. you can take a day trip to swim with turtles and enjoy the evenings with bonfires and barbeques on the beach.
+The waters are so clean that snorkelling is possible off the beach.
+You can take a day trip to swim with turtles and enjoy the evenings with bonfires and barbeques on the beach.

 All you need to do is, relax and enjoy your island time.